 - Flooded Lead-Acid (FLA): These are the traditional car batteries.
 They require regular maintenance and water refilling.

-- Absorbent Glass Mat (AGM): These are maintenance-free.
-They are more efficient and last longer than FLA batteries.
+- Absorbent Glass Mat: AGM batteries are maintenance-free, more efficient, and last longer than FLA batteries.

 Lead-Acid batteries are heavy.
 They also have a lower energy density compared to Lithium-Ion batteries.
 But they are affordable and easy to replace.
 These batteries are a good choice for regular cars.